 Wildlife & Activities

 A professional guiding team leads guests on customised daily safaris and educates them about flora, fauna, animal behaviour, conservation, Lewa history, and more.
-This area has the highest rhino concentration in East Africa, and is also home to a large number of predators.
-Guests can take game drives, guided bush walks, ride horses, go hiking or jogging with a Masai warrior, and take camel rides, as well as learning more about the conservancy and the neighbouring Ngare Ndare Forest.
-In June 2013, along with this remarkable forest, the Lewa Conservancy became part of the Mt Kenya UNESCO World Heritage Site, in recognition of their global significance as wildlife habitats.
+The Lewa Conservancy is part of the Mt Kenya UNESCO World Heritage Site, and has the highest rhino concentration in East Africa and a large number of predators.
+Guests can take day and night wildlife drives, guided bush walks, ride horses, go hiking or jogging with a Masai warrior, and ride camels, as well as learning more about the conservancy and the neighbouring Ngare Ndare Forest.
+Fly camping is wonderful way to experience this beautiful place, and needs to be pre-booked.
+Scenic flights in a Waco bi-plane are a fantastic way to see this spectacular landscape, and can be arranged for an additional charge.